Optimizing LLM Inference: Fluid-Guided Online Scheduling with Memory Constraints: Model

+The service-time model above describes how a batch uses the GPU in one iteration.
+The second constraint is intertemporal: a prompt that remains in service carries its KV cache across iterations, and this cache grows as decode progresses.
+Hence the scheduling state must track not only the current batch \(B^t\), but all prompts whose KV caches are currently resident on the GPU.

-\textbf{Memory Constraint}: At all times $t$, the total KV cache stored on GPU must not exceed capacity $C$:
+\textbf{Memory Constraint}: At all times \(t\), the total KV cache stored on the GPU must not exceed capacity \(C\):

-where $\mathcal{G}^t$ denotes the set of prompts whose KV caches are stored on GPU at time $t$.
-This includes both prompts actively processed in the current batch $B^t \subseteq \mathcal{G}^t$ and prompts that are preempted but retain their KV caches on GPU.
-Here $j(i)$ is the type of prompt $i$, and $s^t_i \in \{0, 1, \dots, l_{j(i)}'\}$ is its current stage.
-Unlike traditional scheduling where job sizes are fixed, the memory footprint $l_{j(i)} + s^t_i$ \textit{grows dynamically} as decode progresses ($s^t_i$ increases each iteration).
-This dynamic growth creates the risk of \textit{eviction}: if memory becomes insufficient to satisfy the constraint~\eqref{eq:memory_constraint}, ongoing prompts must be removed from the GPU and their KV caches discarded.
-When eviction is necessary, prompts are removed in \textbf{LIFO order} (most recently admitted prompts are evicted first) until sufficient memory is freed.
-Evicted prompts lose all accumulated computation and must restart from the prefill phase (stage $s=0$), re-entering the scheduling queue as new arrivals.
-This creates a vicious cycle: eviction temporarily frees memory, but restarted prompts compete for resources again, potentially triggering further evictions---a phenomenon we call \textit{cascading failure}.
+where \(\mathcal{G}^t\) is the set of prompts whose KV caches are resident on the GPU at time \(t\).
+This set includes the current batch \(B^t \subseteq \mathcal{G}^t\) as well as prompts that are waiting between iterations while retaining their KV caches on the GPU.
+Here \(j(i)\) is the type of prompt \(i\), and \(s_i^t \in \{0,1,\dots,l_{j(i)}'\}\) is its current decode progress.
+Prompts that have not yet been prefilled are not in \(\mathcal{G}^t\); once their KV cache is allocated, their memory contribution grows from \(l_{j(i)}\) with each generated token.
+If the constraint~\eqref{eq:memory_constraint} cannot be satisfied, the server must \textit{evict} resident prompts by discarding their KV caches.
+We model eviction as last-in-first-out: the most recently admitted prompts are evicted first until enough memory is freed.
+An evicted prompt loses its accumulated computation and restarts from prefill, re-entering the scheduling queue as a new job.
+This restart rule can create an eviction cascade: each eviction relieves memory pressure temporarily, but the restarted prompts return to the queue, raise future admission pressure, and can force additional evictions.
 The following example illustrates this mechanism.
+We assume throughout that each prompt is individually feasible, i.e., its largest single-prompt KV-cache footprint fits in memory.
+This atomic feasibility condition is separate from the fluid equilibrium requirement \(M^*\le C\), which concerns the memory needed to sustain a balanced population of many prompts.